chriscastille6/website/content/post/correlation-learning-app/index.md

 ### Research Foundation

 The app is grounded in educational psychology research and incorporates findings from Meyer et al. (2001) meta-analysis.
+This landmark study systematically reviewed thousands of psychological assessment studies and provided real-world correlation coefficients that students encounter in organizational research.
+For example, Meyer et al. found that conscientiousness personality tests correlate only 0.23 with job performance, while integrity tests correlate 0.27 with supervisory ratings—much smaller than most people expect.
+These findings help students understand that meaningful workplace relationships are often surprisingly modest in magnitude.

-It uses BESD (Rosenthal & Rubin, 1982) for effect size interpretation, helping students understand the practical significance of correlations beyond just the numerical value.
+The app uses the Binomial Effect Size Display (BESD) method (Rosenthal & Rubin, 1982) for effect size interpretation, helping students understand the practical significance of correlations beyond just the numerical value.
+BESD translates correlation coefficients into more intuitive language by showing how the relationship affects success rates.
+For instance, a correlation of 0.30 means that if you split people into high and low groups on the predictor variable, 65% of the high group will be above average on the outcome, compared to only 35% of the low group.
+This makes abstract statistical concepts concrete and meaningful for business decision-making.

 ![BESD Visualization](/img/correlation-app/besd_visualization.png)